About Therapy

-Counselling and Psychotherapy are about helping you come to know and accept yourself, and to find your own meanings and ways past the difficulties you are experiencing.
-Working with a counsellor or psychotherapist is a process of personal development within the therapeutic relationship - most important is the trust and rapport which develops in the course of that work.
+Psychotherapy is about helping you come to know and accept yourself, and to find your own meanings and ways past the difficulties you are experiencing.
+Working with a psychotherapist is a process of personal development within the therapeutic relationship - most important is the trust and rapport which develops in the course of that work.

 Counselling is about exploring and gaining insight into distress that has arisen, usually as a result of something current and acute, something that has flared up very recently.